How to Tell If A Site Is WordPress Or Not

 Hiding the WordPress version in use is okay.
 But displaying “Powered by WordPress” at the bottom of a page can improve the site’s credibility.

-The only downside of WordPress is that it is common.
+The only downside of WordPress is that it is common 43% of all websites use it.
 A single security bug might infect millions of websites.

 Hackers are using the ‘low-hanging fruit’ strategy to attack.
 They want to target as many sites as possible in one try.